flatcar-archive/flatcar-docs/os/community-platforms.md

 # Community supported platforms

-The Flatcar Linux community has provided support for Flatcar Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.
+The Flatcar Linux community has provided support for Flatcar Linux on a number of platforms beyond those [officially supported][official-support] by Kinvolk.

 The platforms and providers listed below each provide support and documentation for running Flatcar Linux: